JustTryingToCod3/practice-site/README.md

 # projects-and-practice
 Project Portfolio

 Hello World, I am just here to code.
 I made this website just to teach myself and have fun with projects.
 There is so much to learn so this website will just keep getting updated as I go.
 Perhaps I will make more advaned ones in the future.
+Some of the projects I have done were in other programming languages like Python or Java, but I decided to translate the logic to JavaScript.

 Hope you enjoy!